-Vitamin B12 is an essential vitamin required by the human body.
-It has various roles in your body.
-You should consume enough vitamin B12 to stay healthy.
-It majorly works for the production of new red blood cells and DNA synthesis.
-Vitamin B12 also promotes a healthy nervous system.
-It also boosts energy and improves your memory.
+It is essential for the body to have Vitamin B12 for a smooth functioning.
+This vitamin plays various roles in your body.
+It majorly works for the production of new red blood cells and DNA synthesis, hence making it extremely important for an individual to ensure taking a diet rich in Vitamin B12.
+This vitamin also promotes a healthy nervous system.
+It boosts energy and improves your memory.
 Vitamin B12 is also responsible for maintaining good muscle and bone health.
 Not just your bones and nervous system, vitamin B12 also maintains your mental health and prevents memory loss.
 Your body requires an adequate amount of vitamin B 12 on a regular basis.
 If you are confused that you are consuming enough vitamin B12 or not, there are certain symptoms that your body might show.

 Weakness and constant fatigue